jeffartyomovisch/hyprmocha-dots/README.md

 **(wip)**

-mocha style dotfiles for hyprland
+simple mocha style dotfiles for hyprland made in my free time for personal use ig